Facilities available at Yuma Quartermaster Depot State Historic Park.

 The park and Visitor Center are closed Thanksgiving, Christmas Eve, and Christmas Day.

 The Visitor Center is also the site of the Yuma Visitors Bureau.
 The Visitors Bureau offers a large assortment of free brochures and maps of the Yuma area.
-The gift shop sells t-shirts, magnets, books, toys, and curious.
+The gift shop sells T-shirts, magnets, books, toys, and curios.
 A brief introduction to the history of the Yuma Quartermaster Depot can also be found in the Visitor Center, as well as a model of the depot as it appeared in 1872.

 This park has modern, handicapped-accessible restrooms in the Visitor Center and on the park grounds.